matterhorn103/avo_xtb/easyxtb/README.md

 ### xtb

+Only tested for `xtb >= 6.7`.

 The `xtb` binary is not bundled with the package.
 Instead, it must be obtained separately.

-The location of `xtb` can be set from Python code simply by setting `py-xtb.XTB_BIN` to an appropriate `pathlib.Path` object.
+The location of `xtb` can be set from Python code simply by setting `easyxtb.XTB_BIN` to an appropriate `pathlib.Path` object.

-An `xtb` binary will also be picked up automatically by `py-xtb` if located in one of the following locations:
+An `xtb` binary will also be picked up automatically by `easyxtb` if located in one of the following locations:
 1. The system or user PATH
-2. Within the `py-xtb` binary directory at `<user data>/py-xtb/bin/xtb` (see below for more information on where this is on your system)
+2. Within the `easyxtb` binary directory at `<user data>/easyxtb/bin/xtb` (see below for more information on where this is on your system)
-3. Within the folder it is distributed in under the `py-xtb` binary directory, which would thus currently be at `<user data>/py-xtb/bin/xtb-dist/bin/xtb`
+3. Within the folder it is distributed in under the `easyxtb` binary directory, which would thus currently be at `<user data>/easyxtb/bin/xtb-dist/bin/xtb`
-4. Any other location but with a link to it from `<user data>/py-xtb/bin/xtb`
+4. Any other location but with a link to it from `<user data>/easyxtb/bin/xtb`

 ### CREST

+Only tested for `crest >= 3.0`.

 While `xtb` is cross-platform, `crest` is currently distributed only for Linux/UNIX systems.

 `crest` can be made visible to the plugin in the same ways as for `xtb` listed above.
-If it is not in `$PATH`, the `crest` binary, or link to it, should be located at `<user data>/py-xtb/bin/crest`.
+If it is not in `$PATH`, the `crest` binary, or link to it, should be located at `<user data>/easyxtb/bin/crest`.

 ## Data location

-`py-xtb` uses a central location to run its calculations, store its configuration, and save its log file.
+`easyxtb` uses a central location to run its calculations, store its configuration, and save its log file.
-This location is `<user data>/py-xtb`, where `<user data>` is OS-dependent:
+This location is `<user data>/easyxtb`, where `<user data>` is OS-dependent:

-- Windows: `$USER_HOME\AppData\Local\py-xtb`
+- Windows: `$USER_HOME\AppData\Local\easyxtb`
-- macOS: `~/Library/Application Support/py-xtb`
+- macOS: `~/Library/Application Support/easyxtb`
-- Linux: `~/.local/share/py-xtb`
+- Linux: `~/.local/share/easyxtb`

 Additionally, if the environment variable `XDG_DATA_HOME` is set its value will be respected and takes precedence over the above paths (on all OSes).

 ## Disclaimer

 `xtb` and `crest` are distributed by the Grimme group under the LGPL license v3.
-The authors of `py-xtb`, `avo_xtb`, and Avogadro bear no responsibility for xtb or CREST or the contents of the respective repositories.
+The authors of `easyxtb`, `avo_xtb`, and Avogadro bear no responsibility for xtb or CREST or the contents of the respective repositories.
 Source code for the programs is available at the repositories linked above.

 ## Cite